Internet-of-People/iop-message-protocol/TESTS.md

   * `StartConversationRequest.supportedVersions := [[1,0,0]]`
   * `StartConversationRequest.publicKey` set to test's 32 byte long public key

-and reads the response from the node in form of *StartConversationResponse*.
+and reads the response.
 Then it sends *HomeNodeRequestRequest*:

   * `Message.id := 2`
   * `HomeNodeRequestRequest.contract` is uninitialized